vincent-lg/bui/docs/example/download.md

 same time.
 Their status is updated and their downloading doesn't block the window in the slightest.
 The overall code is quite easy to read as well.

-Installation: to run this, install the aiohttp and aiofiles packages:
+Internally, BUI handles this situation with a table (to display the download in progress) and custom rows (the row object of the table is altered).
+Thus, most of the logic has been moved in the `DownloadRow` class, leaving the window quite sparse.
+This example also illustrates buttons, menu bars and dialogs.

-    pip install aiohttp cchardet aiodns aiofiles
+Installation:

-Then simply run this script with BUI installed.
+    pip install bui[demo]

-> Note: if not already set, you should install a GUI toolkit.
+To run this example:

-    pip install wxPython
+    python download.py

 [Open raw](https://raw.githubusercontent.com/vincent-lg/bui/master/example/download.py) [Open in github](https://github.com/vincent-lg/bui/blob/master/example/download.py)

-## Source code (141 lines)
+## Source code (200 lines)

 ```python
 import asyncio